rbtcollins/testtools/doc/for-framework-folk.rst

 Lastly we define the ``TestControl`` API which is used to provide the ``shouldStop`` and ``stop`` elements from ``TestResult``.
-Again, see the API documentation for ``testtools.TestControl``. ``TestControl`` can be paired with a ``StreamFailfast`` to trigger failing aborting a test run when a failure is observed.
+Again, see the API documentation for ``testtools.TestControl``. ``TestControl`` can be paired with a ``StreamFailFast`` to trigger failing aborting a test run when a failure is observed.
 Aborting multiple workers in a distributed environment requires hooking whatever signalling mechanism the distributed environment has up to a ``TestControl`` in each worker process.